port-labs/port-docs/docs/create-self-service-experiences/setup-backend/gitlab-pipeline/Installation.md

 In order to trigger your GitLab Pipeline you need to provide a GitLab [trigger token](https://docs.gitlab.com/ee/ci/triggers/#create-a-trigger-token) as an environment variable.

-To provide the trigger token to the agent, pass the helm chart an environment variable with a name that is the combination of the `GitLab group` and `GitLab project` separated by an underscore (`_`)
+To provide the trigger token to the agent, pass the helm chart an environment variable with a name that is the combination of the `GitLab group` and `GitLab project` separated by an underscore (`_`) , the name is case sensitive.

 For example: `group_project=token`